Jimmy Peters Sr.: Playing career

 Peters was born in Verdun, Quebec in 1922 and played with the Montreal Junior Canadiens of the QJHL in 1940–41.
 He then served with the Canadian Army during World War II.
-From 1945 to 1954, Peters played with the Montreal Canadiens -with whom he scored the overtime game-winning goal in game 2 of the Stanley Cup Finals,- Boston Bruins, Detroit Red Wings and Chicago Black Hawks of the National Hockey League.
+From 1945 to 1954, Peters played with the Montreal Canadiens -with whom he scored the overtime game-winning goal in game two of the Stanley Cup Final,- Boston Bruins, Detroit Red Wings and Chicago Black Hawks of the National Hockey League.

 After he retired from hockey in 1956, Peters was a salesman in the Detroit area.
 He died in Marquette, Michigan in 2006.
 His son Jimmy Peters Jr. also played hockey for the Detroit Red Wings.
 His nephew Glen Currie played hockey for the Washington Capitals, as well as the Los Angeles Kings.
-During his three-year tenure with the Canadiens he wore the number 19.
+During his three-year tenure with the Canadiens, he wore the number 19.
 In his 166 games with the Canadiens he scored 35 goals and 50 assists for 85 points, and added another 4 goals and 3 assists in 20 playoff games.
 He was traded to Boston with John Quilty for Joe Carveth.